-Put a wealth of information at your fingertips.
 The Deloitte Accounting Research Tool (DART) is a comprehensive online library of accounting and financial disclosure literature.
 It contains material from the FASB, EITF, AICPA, PCAOB, and SEC, in addition to Deloitte's own accounting manuals and other interpretive guidance and publications.

-Updated every business day, DART has an intuitive design and navigation system that, together with its powerful search and personalization features, enable users to quickly locate information anytime, from any device and any browser.
+Updated every business day, DART has an intuitive design and powerful search features that enable users to quickly locate information anytime, from any device and any browser.
+Users can also work seamlessly between their desktop and mobile device by downloading the DART by Deloitte mobile app from the App Store or Google Play.
 While much of the content on DART is available at no cost, subscribers have access to premium content, such as Deloitte's FASB Accounting Standards Codification Manual.
 DART subscribers and others can also subscribe to Weekly Accounting Roundup, which provides links to recent news articles, publications, and other additions to DART.
 For more information, or to sign up for a free 30-day trial of premium DART content, visit dart.deloitte.com.